 Which type of underwear is best for running?

 The best type of underwear for running is the one in which you are most comfortable.
-For most men that means underwear that is not too tight, wicks away moisture, and provides support.
-It also has to keep you cool in hot weather, and provide insulation when temperatures plummet.
+For most men, that means underwear that is not too tight, wicks away moisture, and provides support.
+It also has to keep you cool in hot weather and provide insulation when temperatures plummet.

 How do I prevent chafing from my running shorts?

 Of course, the best option is to try on a pair at your local retailer.
-But we get it, online shopping is easier and your preferred pair of underwear may not be readily available where you live.
+But we get it, online shopping is easier, and your preferred pair of underwear may not be readily available where you live.

 Without actually trying them on, the next best option is to turn to online research.
 Visit the brand’s website and look for their sizing information.
 These charts are usually quite helpful in deciding between similar sizes — small or medium?
 Or large or extra large?
 Most brands run true to size, but the T8 Men’s Commandos Running Underwear are listed under Asian sizing, so you’ll want to be careful when choosing a size for these underwear.

 We also would highly suggest visiting the brand’s website and reading through their recommendations and those of online reviewers.
-Most companies will state whether their garments are true to fit, or should be sized one way or another.
+Most companies will state whether their garments are true to fit or should be sized one way or another.

 What should I consider when selecting underwear for hot weather?